MicrosoftDocs/memdocs/sccm/core/plan-design/configs/supported-operating-systems-for-site-system-servers.md

     -   Distribution points on this operating system version do not support Multicast.

-    -   Distribution points support several different configurations that each have different requirements and in some cases support installation not only on servers, but on client operating systems.
-For more information about the options available for distribution points, see [Manage content and content infrastructure for System Center Configuration Manager](../../../core/servers/deploy/configure/manage-content-and-content-infrastructure.md).
+    -   Distribution points support several different configurations that each have different requirements.
+In some cases, these configurations support installation not only on servers, but on client operating systems.
+For more information about the options that are available for distribution points, see [Manage content and content infrastructure for System Center Configuration Manager](../../../core/servers/deploy/configure/manage-content-and-content-infrastructure.md).

 ## The server core installation of Windows Server 2012
- In addition to the preceding operating systems, the  server core installation of Windows Server 2012 is supported for use as a distribution points with the following limitations:
+ In addition to the previous operating systems that are listed, the server core installation of Windows Server 2012 is also supported for use as a distribution point with the following limitations:

--   Only x64 is supported
+-   Only the 64-bit version is supported.

--   Distribution points on this operating system does not support PXE or Multicast
+-   Distribution points on this operating system do not support PXE or Multicast.

 ## The server core installation of Windows Server 2012 R2
- In addition to the preceding operating systems, the  server core installation of Windows Server 2012 R2 is supported for use as a distribution points with the following limitations:
+ In addition to the previous operating systems that are listed, the server core installation of Windows Server 2012 R2 is supported for use as a distribution points with the following limitations:

--   Only x64 is supported
+-   Only the x64-bit version is supported.

--   Distribution points on this operating system does not support PXE or Multicast
+-   Distribution points on this operating system do not support PXE or Multicast.